sishiha/likelihood_ratio_based_forensic_text_comparison/README.md

-# Likelihood ratio based forensic text comparison system
+# Likelihood ratio based forensic text comparison systems

-Two types of likelihood ratio (LR)-based forensic text comparison systems are available.
+Two types of likelihood ratio (LR)-based forensic text comparison systems are available in this repository.
 One is based on a deep learning (DL) approach and the other is on a machine learning (ML) approach.
-This repository contains the source code used in the paper presented at the 16th Biennial Conference of the International Association for Forensic & Legal Linguistics.
+This repository contains the source codes used in the paper presented at the 16th Biennial Conference of the International Association for Forensic & Legal Linguistics.
 The title of the paper is "Estimating Likelihood Ratios for Authorship Evidence with a Deep-learning-based Text Representation".
+In this study, these two systems are compared at first, and then the results are fused.

 # Installation